Are you looking for a top-quality running shoe from Brooks? Then both the Glycerin 17 and Ghost 11 should be at the top of your list.

 The shoe’s Stretch Print technology provides wearers the security they need and usually praised how flexible the upper is and how it usually breaks-in more with sustained wear.

 Unlike the Ghost 11, Glycerin 17 doesn’t feature an engineered mesh upper.
-What it uses instead is a single mesh across the entire shoe.
+What it uses instead is a single, breathable mesh across the entire shoe.
 This makes the entire upper part of a single material that is both flexible and comfortable.

 Glycerin 17 uses the 3D stretch print material which allows Glycerin to opt for printed and elastic overlays instead of the traditional structural overlays.
 It lets the runners move more flexibly within the shoe without being hampered by rigid structural overlays at the midfoot.